 You might have some light bleeding or spotting when you first start using levonorgestrel and ethinyl estradiol.
 This is usually normal and should not last long.
 However, if you have heavy bleeding or the bleeding lasts more than a few days in a row, call your doctor.

 Do not use levonorgestrel and ethinyl estradiol if you smoke cigarettes or if you are over 35 years of age.
 If you smoke while using ethinyl estradiol and norgestrel combination, you increase your risk of having a blood clot, heart attack, or stroke.
 Your risk is even higher if you are over age 35, if you have diabetes, high blood pressure, high cholesterol, or if you are overweight.
 Talk with your doctor about ways to stop smoking.
 Keep your diabetes under control.
 Ask your doctor about diet and exercise to control your weight and blood cholesterol level.

 Using levonorgestrel and ethinyl estradiol may increase your risk of having blood clotting problems.
-Check with your doctor right away if you have pain in the chest, groin, or legs, especially the calves, difficulty with breathing, a sudden, severe headache, slurred speech, a sudden, unexplained shortness of breath, a sudden loss of coordination, or vision changes while using levonorgestrel and ethinyl estradiol.
+Check with your doctor right away if you have pain in the chest, groin, or legs, especially the calves, difficulty with breathing, a sudden, severe headache, slurred speech, a sudden, a sudden loss of coordination, or vision changes while using levonorgestrel and ethinyl estradiol.